 You are free from all responsibilities, bound by no philosophy beyond your own.
 However, to remain a Demon Clansmen, you must maintain your position as a being of pure evil.
 Even a small amount of good would result in you losing access to this Role.

-Sinister Mutation.
-Your truly evil nature means that you feel revitalized and empowered by the destruction you bring, and your position as a Demon Clan member means that those you or your minions kill cannot ascend to the afterlife and are left trapped in limbo.
-Once per Combat Round, if you knock an opponent through a Health Threshold, you gain +1 Demon Point.
-Whenever you make an Attacking Maneuver, you may spend a Demon Point to increase the Strike Roll of that Attacking Maneuver by +2(bT).
+Sinister Mutation: Your truly evil nature means that you feel revitalized and empowered by the destruction you bring, and your position as a Demon Clan member means that those you or your minions kill cannot ascend to the afterlife and are left trapped in limbo.

-A Namekian who gains this Role will change their Subrace to that of the Demon Clan Subrace.
+-[Automatic]: When you gain this Role, if your race is Namekian, change your Subrace to the Demon Clan Subrace.
 Your option for the Soul Denier Racial Trait must be the same Subrace you were before you gained this Role, if it changed as a result of gaining this Role.

-Enemy of Good.
-Increase your Wound Rolls against characters with the Good Z-Soul by +1d4(bT).
+-[Passive]: Increase your Wound Rolls against Characters with a Good or Pure Good Z-Soul by 1d4(bT).

-Double all Damage you inflict against the Nimbus Vehicle.
+-[Passive]: Double all Damage you inflict against Vehicles and Bases.

 Hermit